iamtwan/solidify/README.md

 ## Deployment

-The app will be deployed for public use.
-However, users who wish to deploy the app themselves should follow the provided Installation instructions for local deployment.
+The app is deployed at `https://www.solidify-exporter.com` for public use.
+However, users who wish to deploy the app themselves should follow the provided [Installation](https://github.com/iamtwan/solidify/edit/main/README.md#installation) instructions for local development deployment.

 ## Built With